Biotis/public-data-etl-korea_Douzone_Internship/README.md

 # Biznum ETL DART Pipeline

-A robust ETL pipeline for collecting, cleaning, validating, transforming, and exporting Korean business registration master data, using public APIs (e.g., OpenDART).
+A robust and modular ETL pipeline for collecting, cleaning, validating, transforming, and exporting Korean business registration data using public APIs such as **OpenDART** and **NTS (National Tax Service)**.

-This project is designed to demonstrate practical data engineering skills and reproducible, testable ETL pipelines.
+---

+## 🎯 Project Objective

+This project was developed to fulfill the following goal:

+> **"To continuously collect data from various sources, including business registration numbers, and construct a unified, consistent master table through standardization and validation."**

+This ETL pipeline was designed as part of a data engineering internship assignment at **Douzone Bizon** and demonstrates practical skills in public data integration, API-driven ingestion, validation, and transformation.

 ---